PolCarCat/mystara_arena_webpage/README.md

 **Apache License 2.0**
-It requires the preservation of the copyright and .....
+It requires the preservation of the copyright and a copy of the Apache License.
-A permissive license whose main conditions require preservation of copyright and license notices.
-Contributors provide an express grant of patent rights.
-Licensed works, modifications, and larger works may be distributed under different terms and without source code.
+Licensed works and modifications can be distributed under different licenses without source code.
+It works better for organizations that are bigger and managing more contributors but don't care about their work being commercialized by others.
+It adds a patent license clause to prevent patents from ecumbering the work.

 [**APACHE 2.0 LICENSE here**](https://opensource.org/licenses/Apache-2.0)